havasig/AWS-Leaderboard/README.md

 # AWS Leaderboard

 This is a home project developed by Gabor Havasi, for his sister, Virag.
 During the project I used Claude a lot, ngl.
 This readme meant to create notes for myself too during development.

 * The backend is a `Node` server with `Express` in `typescript` and a `Firebase DB (?)`.
 * As a frontend I chose `Android`, because that is my main field.

+As you can see I did not use git branching, since this is just a home project, but ofcourse I would not do this in a multi developer project:)

 # Specification